Bourbon Chipotle Steak with Sweet Potato Mojos

 - 1/4 cup bourbon

-- 2 tablespoons soy sauce (or sub coco aminos for paleo)
+- 2 tablespoons soy sauce (gluten-free, if needed)

 - 1 garlic clove, very finely minced

 - 1 tablespoon grape seed oil